Unwanted Modules

 Nuitka-Plugins:WARNING: Complex topic!
 More information can be found at https://nuitka.net/info/unwanted-module.html

-For unittest Nuitka gives the warning, because it appears you are including test code in your compilation, which is never a good thing.
-Often it has extra dependencies, and it can be a lot of code too.
+For unittest Nuitka gives the warning because it appears you are including test code in your compilation, which is never good.
+It often has extra dependencies and can also be a lot of code.

 Consequence

-While you can ignore these warnings, it’s best to at least attempt to disable the following into the named module.
-Otherwise the warning can be disabled or ignored, it is not an error of any kind, just a strong pointer to get this resolved.
+While you can ignore these warnings, it’s best to at least attempt to turn off the following in the named module.
+Otherwise, you can turn the warning off or ignore it.
+It is not an error of any kind; it is just an indicator pointer to get this resolved.

 Recommendation

-If you do not care, you can add --noinclude-unittest-mode=allow or whatever options is triggering this.
+If you do not care, you can add --noinclude-unittest-mode=allow or whatever options are triggering this.

-If you really do not care, and do not want to see the message you can disable the mnemonic with --nowarn-mnemonic=unwanted-module and carry on, the warning will no longer show itself, but the impact of including too much in your compilation will persist and new instances will not be reported.
+If you do not care and do not want to see the message, you can disable the mnemonic with --nowarn-mnemonic=unwanted-module and carry on, the warning will no longer show itself, but the impact of including too much in your compilation will persist, and new instances will not be reported.